Scrum Master Interview Questions and Answers

 2. Explain the roles and responsibilities of the scrum master?

 Ans.
 The scrum master role was built as a part of the scrum framework.
 This role generally does not have any authority.
 The name ROLE indicates a person who is proficient in the Scrum and can also guide others.
-One of the important responsibility of the scrum master is it improves the interactions between scrum team and the organization.
+One of the important responsibilities of the scrum master is it improves the interactions between the scrum team and the organization.

 responsibilities of the scrum master are: